FishArmy100/Ascribe/docs/info/alpha_release_plan.md

    - Add a compiler profiling flag
      - Forwards to frontend?
      - Enables profiling data for different parts of the application
+7. Add more files
+   - More Bibles (English)
+   - Add support for more languages
+   - More Bible Dictionaries
+   - More cross references?
+   - TSK References
+   - Browns Drivers Briggs Strongs Definitions
-7. Bug Fixes
+8. Bug Fixes
-8. Android mobile support?
+9. Android mobile support?
-9. Bug Fixes
+10. Bug Fixes
-10. Publish to Windows + Android
+11. Publish to Windows + Android